OpenBankingUK/knowledge-base-pub/standards/read-write.md

 ### **In the context of PIS, does the consent for payment expire if not used?
 Can the token expiry be set to 90 days and the token refreshed if not expired?**

 Payment-consents tokens are meant to be “short-lived” and should be expected to last for a few minutes at most.
 The RTS Art.
 10 exemption which supports the 90-day access token functionality applies to AIS only.

+### **Is it compliant for a PSU to be redirected within a redirect in a redirect/hybrid grant?**

+For the journey to be a “compliant” OIDC/OAuth2 journey, there are a number of boxes to tick:

+The TPP constructs the authorization URL and issues it to the PSU’s browser.
+The URL should contain query parameters and request objects that are OIDC compliant.
+The URL should be the authorization_server in the ASPSP’s .well-known.
+The redirect_uri parameter should be the TPP’s registered URI.

+Once the PSU’s browser follows the redirect, the flow can be pretty much whatever the ASPSP wants to implement.
+The CEGs provide some standards on what those journeys should look like, but no technical constraints on redirects etc that take place.

+Finally, that journey MUST end with the PSU browser receiving a 30x Redirect response.
+The redirect must be to the redirect_uri in the query parameter in #1 above.
+This URL must have OIDC/OAuth2 format query or hashbang parameters (e.g. code, error, error_description, nonce(?) etc

+Practically, some browsers will cause issues with a TOO_MANY_REDIRECTS error - but the standard is silent on that.
+It is likely that old / non-evergreen browsers may cause some issues.